 |

-USAAF 5th AF 8th SrG or 360th SrG FEAF-CRTC Former Assignments 312th BG 387th BS 417th BG 674th BS |
+USAAF 5th AF FEAF-CRTC 8th SrG or 360th SrG Former Assignments 312th BG 387th BS 417th BG 674th BS |

 Aircraft History Built by Douglas Aircraft Company.
 Constructors Number 21073.
 Delivered to the U.S. Army Air Force (USAAF) as A-20G-40-DO Havoc serial number 43-21426.
 Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled in Australia.
-Wartime History Assigned to the 5th Air Force, 417th Bombardment Group "Sky Lancers" (417th BG), 674th Bombardment Squadron (674th BS).
+Wartime History Assigned to the 5th Air Force (5th AF), 417th Bombardment Group (417th BG) "Sky Lancers", 674th Bombardment Squadron (674th BS).
 No known nickname or nose art.
 This A-20 flew combat missions in New Guinea.
 During July 1944, assigned to the 312th Bombardment Group, 387th Bombardment Squadron.
 Tail letter A. Nicknamed "Eloise" with the unit's skull and cross bones marking on the nose.
 Flew combat missions in New Guinea until September 1944.
 Later, assigned to the 8th Service Group (8th SrG) or 360th Service Group (360th SrG) part of the Far East Air Force - Combat Replacement Training Center (FEAF-CRTC) based at Nadzab Airfield.
 Ultimate fate unknown, likely scrapped or otherwise disappeared.
 References USAF Serial Number Search Results - A-20G-40-DO Havoc 43-21426 Rampage of the Roarin' 20s page 93 (photo), 359 Contribute

 Information Last Updated